 A Real Scenery of Shrimp Prices in Restaurant:

-But within a few weeks, the price hiked to an insane $6 per pound with the live shrimps getting even pricier.
-In fact, they became so costly that they were kept for special occasions such as a wedding, anniversary, Christmas, and so on.
+But within a few weeks, the price hiked to an insane $6 per pound, with the live shrimps getting even pricier.
+In fact, they became so costly that they were kept for special occasions such as weddings, anniversaries, Christmas, and so on.

-The extra-large shrimps in frozen and peeled conditions were priced at $13-$16 across different parts of the USA for restaurant delicacy.
+For restaurant delicacy, the extra-large shrimps in frozen and peeled conditions were priced at $13-$16 across different parts of the USA.

 |Month||Price||Hike (In %)|